Department of Biostatistics (BIOS)

 Courses for Graduate and Advanced Undergraduate Students

 500H Introduction to Biostatistics (3).
-Prerequisite, MATH 231 and 232; corequisite, BIOS 511.
+Prerequisites, MATH 231 and 232; corequisite, BIOS 511.
 Access to SAS, Excel required.
 Permission of instructor for nonmajors.
 Introductory course in probability, data analysis, and statistical inference designed for BSPH biostatistics students.
-Topics include sampling, descriptive statistics, probability, confidence intervals, tests of hypotheses, chi-square distribution, 2-way tables, power, sample size, ANOVA, non-parametric tests, correlation, regression, survival analysis.
+Topics include sampling, descriptive statistics, probability, confidence intervals, tests of hypotheses, chi-square distribution, two-way tables, power, sample size, ANOVA, nonparametric tests, correlation, regression, survival analysis.

 511 Introduction to Statistical Computing and Data Management (4).
-Required preparation, previous or concurrent course in applied statistics or permission of the instructor.
-Introduction to computer use to process and analyze data, concepts and techniques of research data management, use of statistical software and interpretation.
-Focus is on SAS for data management, with introduction to SAS reporting and analysis.
+Required preparation, previous or concurrent course in applied statistics.
+Permission of instructor for nonmajors.
+Introduction to use of computers to process and analyze data, concepts and techniques of research data management, and use of statistical programming packages and interpretation.
+Focus is on use of SAS for data management and reporting.

 540 Problems in Biostatistics (1–21).
 Arrangements to be made with the faculty in each case.
 A course for students of public health who wish to make a study of some special problem in the statistics of the life sciences and public health.

 543 Biostatistical Seminar for Clinical and Translational Investigators (1).
 Prerequisites, BIOS 541 and 542.
 Permission of the instructor for students lacking the prerequisites.
 This seminar provides clinical and translational researchers who have basic quantitative training in biostatistics with a more in-depth understanding of selected topics and introduces them to more advanced methods.
 Pass/Fail only.